mui/material-ui/docs/data/material/getting-started/templates/templates.md

 ## Free templates

 Our curated collection of free Material UI templates includes a dashboard, a marketing page, a checkout flow, sign-in and sign-up pages, and a blog.
+You can download each one directly from the source code or via CodeSandbox or StackBlitz.

-They all feature a custom theme and a default Material Design 2 theme, with light and dark modes for both.
+All templates feature a custom theme and a default Material Design 2 theme, with light and dark modes for both.
 You can toggle through each of these style options in the top right corner of the live previews.

 Sections of each layout are defined either by comments or use of separate files, so you can extract parts of a page (such as a hero unit or a footer) for reuse in other pages.